-- Not routinely commissioned: would require an Individual Funding request to demonstrate clinical exceptionality or
+- Not routinely commissioned:Would require an Individual Funding Request to demonstrate clinical exceptionality or

-- Restricted: funded if particular clinical criteria and thresholds apply.
+- Restricted: Funded if particular clinical criteria and thresholds apply.

-- For ‘Restricted’ procedures what the clinical thresholds for treatment are.
+- For ‘Restricted’ procedures, what the clinical thresholds for treatment are

 - Summary of what clinical guidance commissioners have used to inform the detail of the commissioning policy, e.g. NICE, Royal Colleges or Other Clinical Associations

-- Each policy is then subject to an Equality Impact Assessment review.
+- An Equality Impact Assessment review.

-Principles underpinning each treatment policy
+The commissioning principles underpinning each treatment policy include: